Hussein Samatar: Career

 In 2002, Samatar was hired by Wells Fargo into their management training program and became a business banker in 2002.
 He also worked at Northwest Banks.
 In 2004, he launched the African Development Center, with assistance from the McKnight Foundation and the Pan-African Community Endowment.
 The organization's purpose was to provide education and financial services to recent immigrants.
 In 2009, the ADC had a loan portfolio of $10 million.

 Samatar later entered public office in 2006, when he was appointed to the Minneapolis Library Board of Trustees by Mayor R.T.
 Rybak.
 Four years on, he became the first Somali American in Minnesota and most likely the country to be elected to public office, winning a seat on the Minneapolis School Board.
 He was inaugurated into the office on 11 January 2011.

 Samatar also served on the boards of a number of civic and development organizations.
 Among these were the Citizens League, Dean's advisory board of the Humphrey Institute at the University of Minnesota, CommonBond Communities and Minneapolis Foundation.

 Additionally, Samatar was actively engaged in politics within Somalia.
 He often wrote on the domestic political scene, endorsing the Hiil Qaran Party as a possible national party to contest elections in the autonomous Somaliland, Puntland, Khatumo, Galmudug and Himan and Heeb regions.

 Legacy

-In a statement after this death, Minneapolis Mayor R.T.
+In a statement after his death, Minneapolis Mayor R.T.
 Rybak said one of his greatest pleasures as mayor was getting to know Samatar, whom he described as "an extraordinary leader and a real friend."
 Praising Samatar's public work, Rybak also said the city planned to name a re-purposed stretch of 5th Street in Samatar's honour.
 In 2018, Minneapolis opened the highly anticipated mixed-use pedestrian path, naming it Samatar Crossing, to provide greater connection for Cedar-Riverside area residents and visitors to Hiawatha LRT Trail, downtown Minneapolis, and other city neighborhoods.
-Minneapolis Mayor Jacob Frey remarked at the dedicated ceremony, “This [crossing] is an honor to Samatar who worked to bridge communities.
-He did it figuratively; this [crossing] is doing it literally.”
+Minneapolis Mayor Jacob Frey remarked at the dedicated ceremony, "This [crossing] is an honor to Samatar who worked to bridge communities.
+He did it figuratively; this [crossing] is doing it literally."